-7.5.2 .options SAMPLES Statement
+7.5.2. .options SAMPLES and EMBEDDEDSAMPLES Statements

 To specify the number of samples, use the netlist command '.options SAMPLES numsamples=<value>'.
 For sampling analysis to work correctly, this parameter is required.
-Other sampling details, including the sampling type, the covariance matrix, and the statistical outputs can be specified using the same '.options SAMPLES' netlist command.
+Other sampling details, including the sampling type, the covariance matrix, the statistical outputs and the random seed can be specified using the same '.options SAMPLES' netlist command.
 Some examples of this command are:

-''' .options samples numsamples=1000
+.options samples numsamples=1000

 .options samples numsamples=30

 + covmatrix=1e6,1.0e-3,1.0e-3,4e-14

 + OUTPUTS=R1:R,C1:C

 + MEASURES=maxSine

 + SAMPLE_TYPE=LHS

-'''
++ SEED=743190581